The Greatest Show on Turf: Afterwards

 Many Rams fans consider 1999, 2000, and 2001 as the "Greatest Show on Turf" years, though the nickname was used for several subsequent seasons.
-In 2002, the team went 7-9 and failed to make the playoffs for the first time in three seasons; many referred to this as a "Super Bowl Hangover" for the Rams because they lost a Super Bowl they were favored so heavily to win.
+In 2002, the team went 7-9 and failed to make the playoffs for the first time in three seasons; many referred to this as a "Super Bowl Hangover" for the Rams because they lost a Super Bowl they were favored so heavily to win to the New England Patriots.
 In 2003, the Rams had a winning season, but failed to meet expectations.
 In 2004, the Rams went 8-8 and made the playoffs.
 They did not do so again until 2017, when they were back in their old home in Los Angeles.
-The Rams lost 2018's Super Bowl LIII to the New England Patriots and beat the Bengals in 2021's Super Bowl LVI.
+The Rams lost 2018's Super Bowl LIII to the Patriots and beat the Bengals in 2021's Super Bowl LVI three years later.

 Kurt Warner struggled with the team after Super Bowl XXXVI, and with the emergence of Marc Bulger, was made expendable and released following the 2003 season; he would later return to form and lead the Arizona Cardinals to Super Bowl XLIII, where they lost to the Pittsburgh Steelers.
 Warner retired after the 2009 season.
 Bruce, the team's all-time leading receiver and the team's last remaining player that was with the team in Los Angeles, was released by the Rams after the 2007 season after 14 years with the team and spent the next two years with the archrival San Francisco 49ers before returning to retire as a Ram in 2010.
 Marshall Faulk retired in 2007 after missing the 2006 season with injuries, while Ricky Proehl retired the same offseason after stints in Carolina and Indianapolis.
 Az-Zahir Hakim retired as a free agent.
 Torry Holt was released in 2009 and signed as a free agent with the Jacksonville Jaguars.
 Soon after, he was released by the Jaguars.
 On April 20, 2010, he signed a one-year deal with the New England Patriots, but was placed on injured reserve in August and released shortly after that, and has retired.
 The last active player from the 1999 team, London Fletcher, retired after the 2013 season.

 On July 23, 2016, many of the star players from this era of the St. Louis Rams reunited for the "Legends of the Dome" game, a charity flag football game organized by Isaac Bruce.
 It gave fans the chance to see the Rams in St. Louis one last time, as the franchise had announced its return to Los Angeles a few months earlier.